flamebot43261/snap-scheduli/README.md

 ```bash
 # Install dependencies
 npm install

 # Start the Expo development server
 npm start
 ```

-This will open a browser tab where you can run the web version of the application, typically on `http://localhost:8081`.
+This will open a browser tab for web testing.
+You can also scan the QR code with the Expo Go app on your phone for mobile testing.

+### 📱 Note for Mobile Testing

+To connect from the Expo Go app on your phone, you must replace `localhost` with your computer's local network IP address in `app/utilities/apiService.ts`.